THOMASVGTR/DCL-HACKINTOSH-DC483G/README.md

 # Now your macOS bootable USB is created and fully ready to boot on DCL-DC483G Laptop.

 # DO EVERYTHING AT YOUR OWN RISK.
 BACKUP IMPORTANT DATA FIRST BEFORE INSTALLING macOS.
 All the best.

+# Credit goes to Apple for macOS/OSX, Opencore developers & all hackers and developers for creating patches and drivers(kexts).